Babcock Street station

-Babcock Street station is a light rail stop on the Massachusetts Bay Transportation Authority (MBTA) Green Line B branch, located in the median of Commonwealth Avenue in the west part of the Boston University campus.
+Babcock Street station is a light rail stop on the Green Line B branch of the MBTA subway system, located in the median of Commonwealth Avenue in the west part of the Boston University campus.
 The accessible station has two side platforms serving the line's two tracks, with access at Babcock Street and Pleasant Street.

 Streetcar service on Commonwealth Avenue began in 1896 under the West End Street Railway.
 The line passed through several operators; in the 1960s, it became the Green Line B branch.
 Stops were located at Alcorn Street – moved east to Babcock Street around 1975 – and Pleasant Street.
 Planning for consolidation of the two stations into a single accessible station as part of a stop consolidation project began in 2014.
 Construction of Babcock Street station and nearby Amory Street station began in February 2021; they opened on November 15, 2021.

 Station layout

 Babcock Street station is located in the median of Commonwealth Avenue between Harry Agganis Way and Babcock Street, adjacent to the West Campus section of Boston University.
 The station has two accessible 225 feet-long side platforms serving the two tracks of the B branch.
 The platforms are located in the middle of the 720 feet-long block, with walkways from the platforms to both streets.
 Each platform has a 150 feet-long canopy for passengers, with wavy colored panels on both sides.